 The Counseling Center provides free, confidential counseling, outreach and psychological consultation to UIS students in a safe and private environment.
-Counseling sessions are offered in person and remote by phone or telehealth.
+Counseling sessions are offered in person and telehealth.

-The Counseling Center staff help students build confidence, gain insight and make changes to assist them in being successful as students and in their personal lives.
+The Counseling Center staff help students build confidence, gain insight, and make changes to assist them in being successful as students and in their personal lives.